Dileepkumarpatelpalamu/Dileepkumarpatelpalamu/README.md

 # Dileep Kumar Patel
-## Django Developer
+## Django/Php Developer
-**Django developer** is a software developer who specializes in building web applications using the Django framework, which is a high-level Python web framework.
-They are responsible for designing, developing, and implementing web applications that meet client requirements, using best practices for software development, code management, and testing.
-The applications typically use HTML, CSS and JavaScript in the client, Php, Asp.net, Python, Java in the server, and http for communications between client and server.
-A web content management system is often used to develop and maintain web applications.
-Now days we explore deep learn about web framework of Python like **Flask** & **Django** with better experiences.
+**Django developers, experts in creating advanced web applications using the Django framework, a powerful Python tool.
+Their role involves crafting custom web solutions for clients, following best practices in software development and rigorous testing.
+They utilize a range of technologies, including HTML, CSS, JavaScript, PHP, ASP.NET, Python, and Java, ensuring smooth communication between clients and servers through the HTTP protocol.
+These developers often employ user-friendly content management systems, guaranteeing seamless development and maintenance of web applications.
+They stay updated with the latest trends, exploring advanced Python frameworks like Flask to enhance their skills and deliver top-notch web experiences Now days we explore deep learn about web framework of Python like **Flask** & **Django** with better experiences.
 ## Required Skill :-
 1. Html
 2. Css, Css3 and css framework Bootstrap